matthiasn/BirdWatch/README.md

 #BirdWatch
 BirdWatch is a reactive web application for visualizing a stream of live tweets.
-It came about as a playground for trying out different ways of solving the same problem, which is subscribing to the Twitter Streaming API from a server side application and then allowing a client-side single-page application to perform a live search, meaning that a search on historic tweets until now will be performed and then updated as new tweets matching the same search are retrieved.
+It started out as a playground for trying out different ways of solving the same problem.
+There is a server-side application which subscribes to the Twitter Streaming API and then allows a client-side single-page application to perform a live search, meaning that a search on historic tweets up until now will be performed and then updated as new tweets matching the same search are retrieved.

 ## Implementations
 On the server side, there are currently two different implementations: